 FENECON is an industrial SME with very large experience in electric storage manufacturing, operation and control.
 They are also the founders of OpenEMS, an open source energy management software (www.openems.io).
 FENECON will provide technical expertise on the battery behavior under steady-state and transient conditions and will contribute to the control algorithms.
 Furthermore they will be involved in the development of the new ancillary services that will be provided by the storage systems and will provide the required storage equipment in the lab tests.

-Zentrum Digitalisierung.Bayern (which was legally taken over by Bayern Innovativ in April 2020) leads WP7 and will contribute their substantial experiences to the dissemination and exploitation actions of the project.
+Bayern Innovativ (which legally took over previous beneficiary Zentrum Digitalisierung.Bayern in April 2020) leads WP7 and will contribute their substantial experiences to the dissemination and exploitation actions of the project.
 The team will coordinate all technical, scientific and wider audience dissemination of the project outcomes with the support of the research and technical partners.
 They will also contribute to the development of the exploitation plan for the project results.